TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 security tokens from IdentityServer, either for authenticating a user or for accessing a resource.
 For IdentityServer to issue tokens on behalf of a user, the user must sign-in to IdentityServer.
-However, IdentityServer doesn\'t provide a user interface or database for authentication.
+However, IdentityServer doesn't provide a user interface or database for authentication.
 Therefore, in the eShopOnContainers reference application, ASP.NET Core Identity is used for this purpose.

 ## Authentication

 Authentication is required when an application needs to know the identity of the current user.
-ASP.NET Core\'s primary mechanism for identifying users is the ASP.NET Core Identity membership system, which stores user information in a data store configured by the developer.
+ASP.NET Core's primary mechanism for identifying users is the ASP.NET Core Identity membership system, which stores user information in a data store configured by the developer.
 Typically, this data store will be an EntityFramework store, though